 The furthest East of the Keltek pubs, just a minute or so off the main A30 trunk road and accessible when travelling in either direction.
 The London Inn is cosy and welcoming inside with a large car park.
 The range of Keltek ales is accompanied by excellent home cooked pub food prepared personally by your host Phil Aubrey who was head chef in the pub for over a decade and has recently taken over as your landlord so he now has a free hand to practice his craft.
 A classic Cornish village pub.

 The Robartes Arms, Illogan

 A classic village pub serving the very best kept Keltek ales along with excellent value wines of superior quality.
 There’s a small car park and ample street parking.
 The pub offers darts, pool and other entertainment.
-In the restaurant area your hosts Derek & Joan will treat you to steaks, fish and an ever-changing selection of home cooked specials with Sunday lunch a speciality and generous discounts for pensioners.
+In the restaurant area your hosts Paul & Sheila will treat you to an ever-changing selection of delicious home-cooked food.

 Friday: 9.00 to 17.00